 - Contains a low amount of oleic acid

 - Comedogenic rating is between 0 and 1

-5. Evening Primrose oil
+5. Evening Primrose oil for oily skin

 Evening primrose oil contains gamma-linoleic acid, a beneficial and powerful fatty acid with anti-inflammatory properties.
 This, along with other oil components, can significantly improve the health of your acne-prone and oily skin.

 Evening primrose oil can be very effective with blackheads and pimples.

 What’s more, this oil tends to prevent the skin from excessive dryness, a result of many acne products.
 Some Native American tribes even used this oil because it boosts the healing process of the skin.

 - Excellent both for oily skin and acne-prone skin